Web3bazaar/Project-submissions/readme.md

 2. In the newly created fork, create a copy of the application template [`(Project-verification/application-template.json)`](https://github.com/Web3bazaar/Project-verification/blob/master/application-template.json).
 If you're using the GitHub web interface, you will need to create a new file and copy the contents of the template inside the new one.
 3. Name the new file after your project: `project_name.json.`
 4. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
-5. Once you're done, create a pull request.
-The pull request should only contain one new file—the JSON file you created from the template.
+5. Once you're done, create a `pull request`.
+The  request should only contain one new file—the JSON file you created from the template.

 ### 🤖 JSON file guidelines